prograhamer/prograhamer.github.io/content/2024-09-14-htb-ptrace-nopeeking.md

 The zip archive downloaded from Hack The Box for this challenge contains a single file: a Linux x86_64 executable named `nopeeking`.
 The executable is stripped, so no hints from symbol names.

-On startup, the program calls `mmap` to set up some shared memory for IPC, and then calls `fork` to create a child process.
+On startup, the program calls `mmap` to set up some shared memory for interprocess communication, and then calls `fork` to create a child process.

 The child process sets up bidirectional `ptrace` attachment by triggering the parent process to trace it, and then attaching to the parent process, writing its own pid to the parent process (to